 Defining the scope is important if you want to get the ISO 27001 certification.
 The auditor will typically verify whether all the information defined in the scope is duly protected via the elements of your ISMS.

-Defining the scope will also help you understand the below aspects of security and compliance.
+Defining the scope will also help you understand the below security standards and compliance.

 Companies seem to think that if they keep the scope narrow, it will help them achieve compliance easily.
 However, that’s far from the truth.